MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-advanced-kql-query.md

 ms.date: 05/23/2023
 ms.search.form: product-kusto
 ---
-# Real-Time Analytics tutorial part 5: Explore the enriched data
+# Real-Time Analytics tutorial part 5: Use advanced KQL queries

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see:   [Tutorial part 4: Enrich your data](tutorial-4-enrich-data.md)